ahmediq-git/p06-Opensource_Backend/Development/Sprint-3/readme.md

 LIST OF REQUIREMENTS COMPLETED IN THE SPRINT

 1. File Creation/Deletion/Downloading and Viewing.
-2. Create/Delete Indexes on a collection.
+2. Create/Delete Indices on a collection.
 3. Embedded Documents within a document
 4. Lambda functions on database with ability to schedule them in time.
 5. Realtime Database, Frontend, Backend and SDK
-6. Stress Test Page for user to check load on server
+6. Stress Test Page for user to apply load on server and check response time, error rate.
 7. Foreign Keys in a document
 8. Generate Schema diagram acording to collections and their records.
 9. Implementation of design pattern singleton of the database to speed up the database and overcome any faults in the system
 10. Settings
-11. Auth applied on the frontend and server.
+11. Auth applied on the frontend and server (WIP).
-12. Logs page to view requests in real time, as well as view past requests.
+12. Logs page to view requests in real time, as well as view past requests, data transfer sizes.

 ------------------------------------------------------------------------------------------------